aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <p>Recently there has been a lot of discussion on
 <a href="http://lists.ocaml.org/listinfo/platform">platform@lists.ocaml.org</a> about
 proposals for adding namespaces to OCaml.
-I&rsquo;ve written this post to summarise the design decisions for such a proposal and to make my own proposal.</p>
+I’ve written this post to summarise the design decisions for such a proposal and to make my own proposal.</p>

 <p>Before discussing what namespaces are and the issues surrounding their